FAQs: Acne and treatment options

-UV light has been used in the past, but is not common now due to concerns about skin cancer risk.
+UV light has been used as an acne treatment in the past, but is not common now due to concerns about skin cancer risk.
 Several studies show blue light treatment is effective.
 It is not widely used as there are more cost and time effective options.
-Lasers and photo dynamic light therapy are two other forms of light that are used in acne management.
+Lasers and photo dynamic light therapy are two other forms of light that can be used in acne management.

 Is acne infectious?

 No. Acne cannot be transmitted to others.
 There can be a bacterial component to acne, but the organisms involved are already found on healthy skin as part of the normal skin flora.
 In acne, the bacteria grow excessively causing inflammation and infection in pores.

 Should I stop eating chocolate?

 Research in the 1960s compared acne in subjects who ate chocolate with those who ate other sweets of the same calorific value.
 There was no difference in acne, but there was no comparison to a low sugar diet.
 There is now increasing evidence that high intake of refined sugars in sweets, biscuits, cakes, etc can make acne worse, so it may help to stop eating sugary things like chocolate.